Mango Popsicles Recipe

 Mango Popsicle Ingredients in bowls next to popsicle mold.

-• Greek yogurt OR Vanilla full fat yogurt
+• Whole Greek yogurt or vanilla full fat yogurt

 • Cornstarch

-2. In a blender or food processor, add mango, yogurt, honey, water and cornstarch and blend until smooth.
+1. Add mango, yogurt, honey, water, and cornstarch and blend until smooth.

-3. The mango mixture will pretty thick, if you want to thin it out add up to ½ cup of water.
+2. The mixture will be pretty thick.
+If you want to thin it out, add up to ½ cup of water.

-7. Run warm water on the outside of molds to help loosen the frozen popsicle out of molds, if needed.
+4. Take popsicles out of molds.
+You can run warm water on the outside of molds to help loosen the popsicles out of molds if needed.

 In a blender or food processor, Add mango chunks and yogurt.